attilamacskasy/openidsync/README.md

 	- `SkipUserBasedOnDisplayName` (array of strings): Substrings that, if found in `Display name`, skip processing that row.
 Defaults if omitted: `(Archive)`, `(Temp)`.
 	- `SkipUserBasedOnUserPrincipalName` (array of strings): Substrings that, if found in UPN, skip processing that row.
 Defaults if omitted: `#EXT#`, `Temporary`.
 Additionally, base substrings `archiv` and `temp` are always enforced even if not listed, and all matching is case‑insensitive.
 	- `GroupSecurityExceptions` (array of strings): Display names of non-security source groups that should receive an additional `Sec_` prefixed security group clone with mirrored membership in AD.
+	- `ForceUpdateUserDescriptions` (bool): Forces the AD `description` field to refresh on every run, rewriting it to the latest format even if no other attributes changed.
+Default: `false`.
+	- `ForceUpdateGroupDescriptions` (bool): Forces group descriptions to refresh on every run, rewriting them to the latest format even when no other changes are detected.
+Default: `false`.

 - `LoggingConfig`:
 	- `Mode` (string): `File`, `Syslog`, or `Both`.
 Default: `File`.